mdaines/viz-js/README.md

 These engines are supported:

+- circo
 - dot
+- fdp
 - neato
-- circo
+- osage
 - twopi
-- fdp

 These formats are supported: